 The stormwater drainage system is a network of pipes, pits and overland drainage swales which are owned by individual property owners.

-Flood risks and drainage are key considerations when planning a new development.
+Flood risk management and drainage are key considerations when planning a new development.

 A Stormwater drainage plan is typically required by council for all new buildings and for alterations and additions that involves changes to stormwater drainage on a property.
 It is a proposed illustrated design how rainwater will be managed on a site.